 Many people whose loved ones need a bit of assistance to live independently in their own homes choose an option called Home Care.
 Home Care is a great option for older adults that may need a little bit of assistance to live independently but there is a point where it may not be the best option.
-Check out our Resource page where you can view a Senior Care Comparison Worksheet and a Senior Care Checklist that helps people weigh weather staying at home is no longer the best option.
+Check out our Resource page where you can find a Senior Care Comparison worksheet and a Senior Care Checklist that helps people weigh weather staying at home is no longer the best option.

 You may also want to consider the following: